pavankumardmg/mailplus_wdio/readme.md

 Introduction

-- Perform E2E test with this project for web application.
-It help you to directly build the gherkin style testcases without creating the helpers.
+- Perform acceptance test with this project for web and mobile application.
+It enables the cross browser and cross platform test

 How to write scenarios:

-- For better understanding, please go through the UI and API scenario examples under the resouces/feature directory.
+- For better understanding, please go through the UI and API scenario examples under the features directory.

 Modules involved:

+- Webdriver-IO built-in Local Runner for local test
+- Webdriver-IO Remote Runner for cloud provider for cross os and platform testing
-- Cucumber Latest version as a test Runner
+- Webdriver-IO Cucumber Framework
-- Playwright Latest version for UI and API components
 - Chai for Object level assertion
-- Playwright test used for element level assertion.
+- Webdriver-IO element level assertion
+- Axios for API calls
 - ESLint and Prettier for better code style

 Recommended Editor: